WatForm/org.alloytools.alloy/README.md

 - When in Dash Mode, the ```Execute``` button translates the Dash model to an Alloy model (displaying it in an Alloy tab), then executes the Alloy model and displays any instance.
 The instances are displayed in a particular theme that makes Snapshots the nodes and the edges the transitions.

 - Notes about the translation:
-1) the predicates and check/run commands may not appear in the Alloy file in the same order that they appear in the Dash file.
+1) The predicates and check/run commands may not appear in the Alloy file in the same order that they appear in the Dash file.
-2) any user-created comments in Dash will not appear in the Alloy file.
+2) Any user-created comments in Dash will not appear in the Alloy file.
 The translation adds some comments but the user-created comments are lost at parsing.

 **Dash Options**